Aerial reconnaissance: Imagery analysis

+The USAF Combat Photography (1968) de-classified official USAF information film reel.

 Sidney Cotton's aerial photographs were far ahead of their time.
 Together with other members of his reconnaissance squadron, he pioneered the technique of high-altitude, high-speed photography that was instrumental in revealing the locations of many crucial military and intelligence targets.
 Cotton also worked on ideas such as a prototype specialist reconnaissance aircraft and further refinements of photographic equipment.
 At its peak, British reconnaissance flights yielded 50,000 images per day to interpret.

 Of particular significance in the success of the work of Medmenham was the use of stereoscopic images, using a between plate overlap of exactly 60%.
 Despite initial scepticism about the possibility of German rocket development, stereoscopic analysis proved its existence and major operations, including the 1943 offensives against the V-2 rocket development plant at Peenemünde, were made possible by work carried out at Medmenham.
 Later offensives were also made against potential launch sites at Wizernes and 96 other launch sites in northern France.

 Particularly important sites were measured, from the images, using Swiss stereoautograph machines made by Wild (Heerbrugg) and physical models made to facilitate understanding of what was there or what it was for.

 It is claimed that Medmanham's greatest operational success was Operation Crossbow which, from 23 December 1943, destroyed the V-1 infrastructure in northern France.
 According to R.V.
 Jones, photographs were used to establish the size and the characteristic launching mechanisms for both the V-1 flying bomb and the V-2 rocket.